 About

 In 2020, Aimee was a runner-up in the KYD New Critic Award.
 The following year, she was chosen for the prestigious Berlinale Talent Press program.
 An alumna of the Tin House Winter Workshop, she's also been a mentor at Melbourne International Film Festival's Critics Campus and Melbourne Women In Film Festival's Critics Lab.
+In 2025, she received an Arts South Australia Fellowship of $50,000 to complete her first full-length work of creative nonfiction.

 Based in Adelaide, South Australia, Aimee lives, works and learns on the stolen lands of the Kaurna people.
 She pays her respects to Kaurna Elders past and present, and to anyone with a connection to the world's oldest continuing culture.
 Sovereignty has never been ceded.